 Thus, for the sake of our health and well-being, it’s necessary to build good habits.

 Of course, with all the distractions around us, building positive habits can be challenging.
-Fortunately, habit trackers can help us stick to our goals to improve our health, wealth, and happiness.
+Fortunately, habit trackers can help us stick to our goals to improve our health, wealth, and happiness, no matter how long it takes to form a new habit.

 Read on to find out more about these apps.